AbortController with redux-thunk and redux-saga

 if (yield cancelled() && abortController) {

-abortController.abort(); // Tell the browser to abort request
+abortController.abort(); // Tell the browser to abort the request

 }